Tieling

 Tieling (铁岭 (Tiělǐng)) is one of 14 prefecture-level cities in Liaoning province of the People's Republic of China.
 Tieling is a city where coal mining is an important industry.

 Demographics

 As of the 2020 census, Tieling was home to 2,388,294 people, whom 699,675 lived in the built-up (or metro) area made of Yinzhou District and Tieling County, Qinghe District not being conurbated yet.

 Tieling is a multiethnic area where the majority is Han and the minorities, like the Manchu, Korean, Mongolian, Hui, Xibo, Uygur, and ethnic Russians, live in a compact community.
 The minorities make up 23.2% of the total population.

 Administrative divisions

 Tieling has jurisdiction over 7 divisions:

 Climate

+Notable people

+The famous Chinese skit and sitcom actor, director, and entrepreneur Zhao Benshan was born in Tieling.
+Chinese director Zhang Meng was born in Tieling.